Idiopathic Intracranial Hypertension

 Which specialist treats it?
 The neurologist is the one who studies this increase in pressure within the skull, often together with the ophthalmologist to monitor vision.
 It is best not to delay the evaluation when headache and visual disturbances coincide.

-Specialties that treat idiopathic intracranial hypertension
+Data on 19 doctors who treat idiopathic intracranial hypertension

 Treatment by city